Florida Native Plant Society

 We have done some customization, but you are welcome to do more -- and you should if you have basic HTML and CSS knowledge.
 Responsive sites can be more difficult to use than fixed-width sites, but if you stick with what our WebTeam has configured, this may not be an issue.

-- BG4forFNPS - BG4 that has been set up with an FNPS look; the header and a home page slider have been set up.
+- BG4forFNPS - A variant of BG4 that has been set up with an FNPS look; the header and a home page slider have been set up.
 Same comments on capabilities and needed skills.
 Highly recommended if you are fluent with HTML and have some css knowledge

-- City Lights -- huge image as the home page, one-level menu.
-This theme has some additional formatting options that are settable when setting up the theme.
-These often mimic components that are used in other themes.
-For example, you change the big image using a theme setting.
-Likely, this theme's configuration is better, but you will need to set up some components anyway.
-Potentially a winner.
+- City Lights -- Huge image as the home page, one-level menu.
+This theme has some formatting options that are settable when setting up the theme.
+For example, you change the big image by uploading it to sitedesign and enabling it using a theme setting.
+The basic color scheme is dark blue, but all the dark colors are editable.
+Easy edit.

 - Inception - One-level menu but it extends nicely.
 You will want to customize the links to social media in the footer (they are in a component to make them easy to edit)

-- Ocean - One-level menu across the top.
+- Martin County Blue - One-level menu across the top.
 Easy to use.
+This is a variant of the original Ocean theme, but customized for FNPS.
+Easy edit.

 - Seaside2 - One-level menu (keep very short) but wraps reasonably well

-- SkrollrGS -- Very different, it scrolls to the side.
+- SkrollrGS -- Very different, it is a 1-page theme that scrolls to the side.
 It does some trickery to do this, basically turning all pages into a single page, so not appropriate for large sites.
 Should work for most chapters.
 Menu is fixed on the left side.
 The calendar and meeting location need to be built into their pages (display source, then add the component code manually -- this theme cannot use the calendar and meeting location layouts.
-You can build the code into the pages, so don't let this stop you.
+If you have a large site, use FNPSsidemenu

-- SuncoastDrop - responsive, this is a variant of Boom with a multi-level (drop-down) menu.
-One could move from Boom to SuncoastDrop simply by changing the theme.
+- SuncoastDrop - responsive, this is a variant of Boom with a multi-level (drop-down) menu and customization for FNPS.
+Easy edit.

 - Spring, Summer, Fall, Winter -- simple, fixed width themes, easy to use, not mobile friendly -- these allow drop-down menus but the dropdowns will not work on mobile devices